BruceWind/wordpress-multiple-services-in-one/README.md

 # after that, you can see the service is running.
 ```

-In each copied directory, modify the docker-compose.yml file:
+It is important to modify the docker-compose.yml file:
 Adjust the desired HTTP port mapping for each service.
-For example, change 8001:80 to <your-port>:80, ensuring that each service has a unique port.

 Access each WordPress instance:

 Open your web browser and visit http://localhost:<your-port> where <your-port> is the HTTP port you specified for each WordPress service.

+## How it works:

+After you start a instance of wordpress.
+You only expose one http port.
+The DB container doesn't need to expose to a port.
+This is because Wordpress connect db via internal docker network.

+As a result, It is not only isolated, but also safe.

+## How much memory does it take?

+As I tested, it takes 300 to 500MB memory for wordpress + Mysql.
+It is not a big deal for a modern computer

 ## Contributing